 Admissions and Professional Memberships

-Ms. Loew is admitted to practice in Illinois, before the United States District Courts for the Northern District of Illinois (Trial Bar) and the Central District of Illinois, and before the Sixth and Seventh Circuits Court of Appeals.
-She is an active member of the Chicago Bar Association, Illinois State Bar Association, and the American Bar Association.
+Ms. Loew is admitted to practice in Illinois, before the United States District Courts for the Northern District of Illinois (Trial Bar), the Central District of Illinois, and the Southern District of Illinois, and before the Sixth and Seventh Circuits Court of Appeals.
+She regularly appears pro hac vice in state and federal courts around the country.
+She is a member of the Chicago Bar Association and the American Bar Association.

 *The Illinois Supreme Court does not recognize certifications of specialties in the practice of law and no award or recognition is a requirement to practice law in Illinois.